 Law and Humanities

-Several academics at Warwick have approach law in its cultural setting and akin to Arts and Humanities disciplines.
+Several academics at Warwick have approached law in its cultural setting and akin to Arts and Humanities disciplines.
 The study of law as a humanities' discipline concerns human beings engagement with the law’s connection to writing, reading, interpretation of text, representation, performance and persuasion.

 Development and Human Rights